shsra430/SQLChallenges/Case Study 2 - Pizza Runner/Solutions.md

 - For this question, there is only one table needed: tempcustomer_orders.
 To get the hour information, the HOUR function is used on 'orderTime' column and
 COUNT aggregation is used on 'order_id'.
 - Since we need the number of orders *per hour* , GROUP BY is used on each HOUR of the orderTime.
-- *Evenings until late night seems to be busier overall, along with an afternoon rush.*

 ##### 10. What was the volume of orders for each day of the week ?
 <img width="119" alt="image" src="https://user-images.githubusercontent.com/54994083/179533609-ab85765f-2c80-48bd-9114-03c6a4fe68a0.png">

+- *Midweek & Saturday seem to be quite popular days of business.
 ##### :white_check_mark:Process
 ````sql
 SELECT